10.29.2025

 The book will be re-published on November 4th, 2025, in its exact original format.
 Order here.

-What the book really represents to me is imagination.
+What the book really represents to me, at its core, is imagination.
 Each page is filled with an inspiring display of Martha’s sense of wonder for the world around her; her curiosity about unusual ingredients, her ability to source inspiration for a dinner party from the pages of classic novels, her use of found objects and meaningful collectibles on her tables and place settings.
-To me, that’s what this book is about: wonderment, enthusiasm, intelligence and potential.
+To me, that’s what this book is about: wonderment, enthusiasm, curiosity and potential.

-Martha’s critics always jibe that entertaining at home using Martha’s edicts is unattainable, impractical and not especially enjoyable.
+Martha’s critics always jibe that entertaining at home using Martha’s edicts is unattainable, unaffordable, impractical and not especially enjoyable.
 But they’re missing the point.
-I can’t even count how many times Martha has said in her television specials or written in her books that her content is merely a guide, a presentation of ideas and possibilities.
+I can’t count how many times Martha has said in her television specials or written in her books that her content is merely a guide, a presentation of ideas and possibilities meant to inspire the reader.
 In the introduction to the second edition of the book, printed in paperback in 1998 with an updated cover, she writes, “This book was planned as a guide – a reference, an inspiration, and a compilation of usable, delicious recipes for any size gathering.”

-She has never assumed or expected that a reader will mimic every detail on every page, right down to the damask napkins and the emblazoned flatware.
+She has never assumed or expected that a reader will mimic every detail on every page, right down to the damask napkins and the pumpkin tureens - (but if they wanted to, they could!)
 She is presenting a concept of entertaining that requires effort and organization, yes, but also the specialness of individual expression and a certain level of thoughtfulness that any guest would appreciate.

 The world presented in the pages of Entertaining is entirely Martha’s, and that is very much the point.
 If harnessing one’s individuality and personal expression in the art of entertaining is the lesson she wants to impart to the reader then, of course, Martha must demonstrate it herself.
 This is her way of entertaining.